-Austin is a counselor-friendly city.
-“It’s not a place where people look at you weird if you tell them you go to a therapist,” says Sunny Lansdale, a psychotherapist and visiting assistant professor in the Master of Arts in Counseling (MAC) program at St. Edward’s University.
+Austin is a counselor-friendly city — it’s not a place where people look at you weird if you tell them you go to a therapist.
 But it’s also a crowded field.
 The most successful licensed counselors carve out a niche, focusing on a specific population or therapeutic technique.
 Here are a few of the areas experts say need more attention.

 College career centers offer the chance to work with young people just beginning their professional lives.
 But adults change careers, too, particularly during economic downturns, which lead many people to reexamine their priorities.
 And because people spend 40 hours a week on the job — often more — the emotional and psychological challenges of work can spill over into other areas of life.
 Job-related stress, relationships with colleagues, and being fired or passed over for promotions are all issues that clients bring to the therapist’s office.